Physics

 Explanation

 A convex lens (also known as a converging lens) is thicker in the middle than at the edges and causes parallel light rays that pass through it to converge at a single point called the "focal point."
-These lenses are used to correct farsightedness and are the primary components in magnifying glasses, cameras, and telescopes.
+These lenses are used to correct farsightedness and are the primary components in magnifying glasses, cameras, and telescoepees.

 🌟 Fun Fact